Hydrostatic weighing: Method

-Residual volume may also be estimated as a proportion of vital capacity (0.24 for men and 0.28 for women).
+These estimates are for adults aged 18-70, have standard deviation of about 0.4 litres and have dependence on ethnicity, environmental factors, etc. Residual volume may also be estimated as a proportion of vital capacity (0.24 for men and 0.28 for women).

 Application

 Once body density has been calculated from the data obtained by hydrostatic/underwater weighing, body composition can be estimated.
 The most commonly used equations for estimating the percent of body fat from density are those of Siri and Brozek et al.: